-Brascarbon Consultoria, Projetos e Representação Ltda& Luso Carbon Fund have commissioned Det Norske Veritas Certification AS (DNV) to perform a validation of the "BRASCARBON Methane Recovery Project BCA-BRA-02, Brazil", located in the São Paulo State, Brazil.
+Brascarbon Consultoria, Projetos e Representação Ltda. & Luso Carbon Fund has commissioned Det Norske Veritas Certification AS (DNV) to perform a validation of the "BRASCARBON Methane Recovery Project BCA-BRA-03, Brazil" project, located in the Minas Gerais State, Brazil.
 This validation report summarises the findings of the validation of the project, performed on the basis of UNFCCC criteria for the CDM, as well as criteria given to provide for consistent project operations, monitoring and reporting.